ChemFit: A framework for automated high-dimensional model parameter optimization: Main

-The calibration of model parameters through comparison with experimental or reference data from high-level calculations is an important task in computational chemistry, physics, and related theoretical fields.
-Archetypal examples include the fitting of interatomic potentials and force-fields,~\cite{Harrison2018,Mueser2022,Jorgensen1996,Hornak2006,leontyev10a,kirby2019charge,cruces2024building,jorge2019dielectric,le2020molecular, wikfeldt_2013_transferablea} the parameterization of coarse-grained models,~\cite{Noid2013,Brini2013,Molinero2008,Joseph2021,Souza2021,Cao2024,R.Tejedor2025} and the optimization of phenomenological models used in geophysics and materials science.~\cite{Hess2020,Fedotov2016} In many such applications, the evaluation of a single objective-function value requires the execution of one or more computationally intensive simulations, such as molecular dynamics (MD) and density functional theory (DFT).
+In contemporary computational chemistry, physics, and related theoretical disciplines, the calibration of model parameters against experimental measurements or high-level theoretical calculations is a fundamental component of model development and validation.
+Accurate parameterization is essential for addressing major scientific and technological challenges across multiple models, length and time scales.
+Representative examples include the fitting of interatomic potentials and molecular force fields~\cite{Harrison2018,Mueser2022,Jorgensen1996,Hornak2006,leontyev10a,kirby2019charge,cruces2024building,jorge2019dielectric,le2020molecular,wikfeldt_2013_transferablea}, the parameterization of coarse-grained models~\cite{Noid2013,Brini2013,Molinero2008,Joseph2021,Souza2021,Cao2024,kapcha2014simple,dignon2018sequence}, and the optimization of phenomenological models employed in geophysics or materials science~\cite{Hess2020,Fedotov2016,negro2013lava,cordonnier_2016_benchmarking}.

-These objective functions frequently exhibit characteristics that challenge traditional optimization approaches: they may be noisy due to finite sampling, non-differentiable due to discrete events or phase transitions, and composed of many heterogeneous contributions associated with independent data points or physical conditions.~\cite{Kolda2003,Wild2008} As a result, gradient-based optimization methods are often inapplicable, while grid-based parameter sweeps scale exponentially with dimensionality and rapidly become computationally prohibitive.~\cite{Rios2012}
+To paraphrase a quote by Gottfried Wilhelm Leibnitz, co-inventor of calculus and designer of an early computing machine: It is unworthy to lose hours in the labour of calculation which would safely be relegated to machines.
+In light of this, we aim to reduce the human effort in model parametrization.
+The first step to automating this process is the definition of an appropriate objective function that quantifies how well the model performs.
+These objective functions can range from obvious to highly complex multi-parameter functions, depending on the precise modelling task.
+However, besides the key step of definition, an objective function can exhibit characteristics that challenge traditional optimization approaches: it may be noisy due to finite sampling, non-differentiable due to discrete events or phase transitions, and composed of many heterogeneous contributions associated with independent data points or distinct physical conditions~\cite{Kolda2003,Wild2008}.
+As a result, gradient-based optimization methods are often inapplicable, while grid-based parameter sweeps scale exponentially with dimensionality and rapidly become computationally prohibitive~\cite{Rios2012}.